 In order for a student to register, they must be admitted to Kwantlen Polytechnic University or be a continuing student.
 A continuing student is defined as someone that has been registered in at least one of the preceding three semesters.
 A student that is not enrolled for three consecutive semesters must re-apply for admission.
-A student must meet the published prerequisite requirements for each course in which they wish to register.
-This is found in the University Calendar with each course description.
+A student must meet the published prerequisite and corequisite requirements for each course in which they wish to register.
+Any prerequisites are found in the course listing in the University Calendar.

 How to Register

-Students can add, change or drop courses via online Registration.
+Students can add, drop or change courses via online Registration.
 Students are responsible for their registration and must review their registration activity for accuracy and completeness.
 Please note, some students may not be able to access online registration due to their program of study.
-Detailed instructions about how to register, registration dates and deadlines, the academic timetable and more are available in the Registration Guide.
+Detailed instructions about how to register, dates and deadlines for registration, the academic timetable and more are available in the Registration Guide.

 Registration Dates and Times